Dubrovnik Climate & Temperature

 - On average there are 2523 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Dubrovnik you would come out nearest to the climate station at Mokairau, Pakarae, New Zealand (Warm temperate thorn steppe biome).
+- Were you to burrow down through the centre of the Earth from Dubrovnik you would pop up nearest to the climate station at Mokairau, Pakarae, New Zealand (Warm temperate thorn steppe biome).

 Dubrovnik Climate Comparisons